1111-1993/solana/docs/src/developing/clients/jsonrpc-api.md

 ### requestAirdrop

-Requests an airdrop of lamports to a Pubkey
+Requests an airdrop of weis to a Pubkey

 #### Parameters:

-- `<string>` - Pubkey of account to receive lamports, as base-58 encoded string
+- `<string>` - Pubkey of account to receive weis, as base-58 encoded string
-- `<integer>` - lamports, as a u64
+- `<integer>` - weis, as a u64
 - `<object>` - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment) (used for retrieving blockhash and verifying airdrop success)

 #### Results: